Rhinoplasty (Nose Surgery)

 Ideal candidates for rhinoplasty surgery are people seeking aesthetic improvement in their noses, not perfection.
 Rhinoplasty is a versatile operation that can change the overall size of your nose, narrow or decrease the size of the nostrils, and/or change the shape of the tip or the bridge.
 Hump removal, reduction of overly wide nasal appearance, and refinement, retrusion, or elevation of a bulbous, over-projecting, or dropped nasal tip are commonly-requested cosmetic changes.
 Of course, maintenance or improvement of breathing, especially after developmental or post-traumatic nasal injury, can (should) be part of any rhinoplasty procedure.
 The techniques used greatly depend on the goals as well as the nasal anatomy of the patient, so it is important to seek an experienced rhinoplasty surgeon who fully understands the result that you are trying to achieve, while also recognizing the limitations of each individual’s anatomy or prior surgery.

-At Minneapolis Plastic Surgery, LTD., rhinoplasty is as an outpatient operation performed under general anesthesia, or local anesthesia plus IV sedation, and usually takes an hour or two but can take longer, depending on the complexity of the operation.
+At Minneapolis Plastic Surgery, LTD., rhinoplasty is as an outpatient operation performed under general anesthesia (TIVA), or local anesthesia plus IV sedation, and usually takes an hour or two but can take longer, depending on the complexity of the operation.
 In the procedure, the skin of the nose is separated from its supporting framework of bone and cartilage.
 The bone and cartilage may then be accessed by the plastic surgeon who sculpts them into the desired shape.
-The skin is then redraped over the new framework.
+The skin is then redraped over the new bone and cartilage framework.
+Taping and splinting is essential to maintain these changes.

-After rhinoplasty surgery is complete, a splint is applied to the nose to help maintain its new shape and minimize scar tissue.
+After rhinoplasty surgery is complete, tapes and a thermoformed plastic splint are applied to the nose to help maintain its new shape and minimize scar tissue.
 Nasal packs or soft splints may be placed in the nostrils to protect the internal incisions or to stabilize the septum, the dividing wall between the air passages.
 If airway surgery is necessary, the nasal packs will be left in place for several days to allow the mucous membranes to heal; otherwise, the nasal packs are removed in one to two days.
-The nasal splint is left in place for 7-10 days to allow the skin and soft tissues to adhere to the underlying cartilage and bone framework, as well as to allow the nasal bones to heal.
+The nasal splint is left in place for 7-10 days to allow the skin and soft tissues to adhere to the underlying cartilage and bone framework, to reduce swelling and scar tissue, as well as to allow the altered nasal bones to heal.

-You must NOT remove the nasal splint or tapes yourself as you may damage the cosmetic result and require re-operation; it will be removed at the appropriate time by your plastic surgeon.
-You will wear your nasal splint at night for another week until the healing bones and tissues are more durable.
+You must NOT remove the nasal splint or tapes yourself as you may damage the cosmetic result and require re-operation; it will be removed at the appropriate time by your plastic surgeon or his nursing staff.
+You will wear your nasal splint at night for another week or two until the healing bones and tissues are more durable.

 Recovery and Results